|

 Character: N/A

-Third film in the "Ekimae" series set in Hamamatsu.
+Third film in the "Ekimae" series, this time set in Hamamatsu.
 A widow named Keiko and her brother Jiro run the bento shop, "Goraku."
 One day, Keiko asks for advice from her childhood friends Kintaro, a textile manufacturer, and Magosaku, an entrepreneur, about a big-shot from Osaka who wants to invest in her shop.
 However, Kintaro and Magosaku suspect that things are not what they seem...

 |